rbckman/tarina/README.md

 ![Two buddies](docs/tarina-promo.jpg)

-For the Love of Filmmaking
+Hollywood in your palms
 --------------------------
-Retake your shots on the spots and see the magic of your montage in the filmmaking OS that runs Tarina.
+Retake shots on your spots and see movie making magic in the filmmaking interface that runs Tarina Retake.

 Software
 --------